sualeh/introduction-to-mutation-testing/README.md

 ## Move to Step 4

-In order to move to Step 4, checkout git branch `step4` by running `git checkout step4`.
+In order to move to Step 4, switch to git branch "step4" by running `git switch step4`.
+Then follow instructions in the README.